miversen33/Timeshot/doc/implementation.md

 - backup (job)
 - restore (job)
   - backup_id
-    - Required to tell restore _which_ backup needs to be redone
+    - Required to tell restore _which_ backup needs to be restored
 - list
   - job
     - optional.
 If provided, will only list backup information for this particular job
   - format (see below for formats)
     - yaml
     - json
-    - text (default, will be done via tabular data)
+    - csv (default, will be done via tabular data)
 - configure (job)
 - delete (job)
   - If job is running currently, it is killed and the current partial backup is discarded